cse112-sp24-group12/cse112-sp24-group12/logistics/workplans/workplan.md

 - Add music to background + settings [3 points]

 ### General timeline
-- Week 6 (this week): Get all designs finalized
+- Week 6 (this week): Get all designs finalized; develop state machine representing game logic across both frontend and backend; develop all assets needed
-- Week 7 (next week): Develop state machine representing game logic across both frontend and backend; develop all assets needed
+- Week 7 (next week): Have minimal game working
-- Week 8: Have minimal game working
+- Week 8: Flesh out rest of game features
 - Week 9: Polish game; run user testing and see what we need to change
 - Week 10: Slack week for picking up whatever changes we need from the previous steps
 - Finals week: Last-minute touches